(If you liked this page, then you might also like this page)

 https://github.com/eriknyquist/ptttlPolyphonic Tone Text Transfer Language (PTTTL)

-The Polyphonic Tone Text Transfer Language (PTTTL) is a way to describe polyphonic melodies in a plain text file.
+Polyphonic Tone Text Transfer Language (PTTTL) describes polyphonic melodies in human-readable plain text files.
 PTTTL is a superset of Nokia's RTTTL format, used for monophonic ringtones.

 PTTTL format